 Returns the list of actions that can be statically invoked.
 You can also get basic information for each type of action.
+This resource is available in REST API version 32.0 and later.
+Syntax

 Get a list of standard actions: